dynamsoft-docs/barcode-reader-docs/performance/speed.md

 * If the barcodes to read are of a certain type or types or the usage scenario is certain, limit the localization modes to one or two.
   + If the barcodes to read are all linear ones and are clear, use `LM_ONED_FAST_SCAN` .
+  + If the barcodes to read are linear or PDF417 codes, use `LM_LINES` .
   + If the barcodes to read are QR or DataMatrix codes, use `LM_STATISTICS` .
-  + If the barcodes to read are linear or PDF417 codes, use `LM_LINES` .
   + If the barcodes to read are DPM codes, use `LM_STATISTICS_MARKS` .
   + If the barcodes to read are postal codes, use `LM_STATISTICS_POSTAL_CODE` .
-* For interactive scenarios, use `LM_SCAN_DIRECTLY` to improve speed.
+* For interactive scenarios, use `LM_SCAN_DIRECTLY` to improve speed (all formats).
-* If barcodes are located at the center of the image, use `LM_CENTRE` for better speed.
+* If barcodes are located at the center of the image, use `LM_CENTRE` for better speed (mostly for QR or DataMatrix codes).
 * The above 7 modes can be used alone but it's recommended to always add `LM_CONNECTED_BLOCKS` as a back-up mode or even as the prioritized mode in all cases.
-If the barcodes to scan have certain characteristics, a localization mode can be further adjusted for better speed.
+* If the barcodes to scan have certain characteristics, a localization mode can be further adjusted for better speed.
 For example, for the mode `LM_ONED_FAST_SCAN` , you can set a bigger `ScanStride` and set a fixed `ScanDirection` to speed things up.

 > NOTE: The internal design for speed
 >